ECCC-MSC/open-data/docs/msc-data/nwp_hrdps/readme_hrdps-datamart_en.md

 | VISLFOG | Visibility through liquid fog | m |
 | WDIR | Wind direction | True degree |
 | WIND | Wind speed | m/s |

-## About the no-data mask for the Continental polar-stereographic grid

-Since October, 18th 2016, a mask called "No-data" has been added to our GRIB2 encoding process in order to better represent the areas where data are unavailable.
-This mask only concerns a few grid points with no data, always the same ones, located at the edge of the domain.
-Note that this mask has no negative effect on the product quality.

 ## Support